altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 Felix still had his hand in Flanagan's paling face~ "FL__F::What have you done?"
-*Felix, in response, extended the tendrils deeper* ~They met no resistance, and soon, coated everything~ ~In a moment Flanagan disappeared, and Felix's perspective lurched into where Flanagan had been~ ~He could move his arms, his own arms, and felt nauseous from the sudden change in control~ ~In the room he felt eyes turn on him, his sudden doubling over in heavy breathing a distinctly noticeable event~ "F::Excuse me..."
+*Felix, in response, extended the tendrils deeper* ~They met no resistance, and soon, coated everything.
+In a moment Flanagan disappeared, and Felix's perspective lurched into where Flanagan had been.
+He could move his arms, his own arms, and felt nauseous from the sudden change in control.
+In the room he felt eyes turn on him, his sudden doubling over in heavy breathing a distinctly noticeable event~ "F::Excuse me..."
 *Felix left the room, and in the hall started walking towards an exit* 'F::They want Flanagan, well, they are not getting him through me...'
-~The Algera was warm in his mind, a burning fire at the base, brimming with power~ ~The sudden freedom of thought, of not being monitored, was a relieve to Felix more than he realized.
+~The Algera was warm in his mind, a burning fire at the base, brimming with power.
+The sudden freedom of thought, of not being monitored, was a relieve to Felix more than he realized.
 The freedom to plan revenge~
 'F::stop thinking about it...'
 ~The cosmic joke.